clickpaas/RedisShake/README.md

   scan_reader [flags]

 Flags:
   -a, --address string              # [required] when cluster is true, set address to one of the cluster node (default "127.0.0.1:6379")
-  -c, --cluster           # set to true if source is a redis cluster -n, --count int         # number of keys to scan per iteration (default 1) -d, --dbs ints          # set you want to scan dbs such as [1,5,7], if you don't want to scan all -h, --help              help for scan_reader
-  -k, --ksn               # set to true to enabled Redis keyspace notifications (KSN) subscription -p, --password string   # keep empty if no authentication is required -r, --prefer_replica
+  -c, --cluster                     # set to true if source is a redis cluster -n, --count int                   # number of keys to scan per iteration (default 1) -d, --dbs ints                    # set you want to scan dbs such as [1,5,7], if you don't want to scan all -h, --help                        help for scan_reader -k, --ksn                         # set to true to enabled Redis keyspace notifications (KSN) subscription -p, --password string             # keep empty if no authentication is required -r, --prefer_replica
-  -s, --scan              # set to false if you don't want to scan keys (default true) -t, --tls
+  -s, --scan                        # set to false if you don't want to scan keys (default true) -w, --skip_unknown_type strings   # e.g. ["imset", "mbloom", "string", "hash", "list", "set", "zset"] -t, --tls
   -u, --username string             # keep empty if not using ACL

 ------redis-shake-cmd sync_reader (description)------